MicroStrategy/embedding-sdk-samples/library_browsing/README.md

-## MicroStrategy REST API Example
+## REST API Example

 This application demonstrates the functionalities of embedding dossier and report.
 You can also search reports by name.
 You can see the result in a list view.
 Report or Dossier will open when you click on it.

 ### Configuration

-API.js is the JavaScript wrapper class for MicroStrategy REST API used by this application.
+API.js is the JavaScript wrapper class for REST API used by this application.

 The main.js has the business logic for the application.